bitnami/charts/bitnami/argo-workflows/README.md

 helm install my-release \
   --set argo-workflowsUsername=admin \
   --set argo-workflowsPassword=password \
-  --set mariadb.auth.rootPassword=secretpassword \
+  --set mysql.auth.rootPassword=secretpassword \
     bitnami/argo-workflows
 ```

 The above command sets the Argo Workflows administrator account username and password to `admin` and `password` respectively.
-Additionally, it sets the MariaDB `root` user password to `secretpassword`.
+Additionally, it sets the MySQL `root` user password to `secretpassword`.

 > NOTE: Once this chart is deployed, it is not possible to change the application's access credentials, such as usernames or passwords, using Helm.
 To change these application credentials after deployment, delete any persistent volumes (PVs) used by the chart and re-deploy it, or use the application's built-in administrative tools if available.